 - To make the dumplings place the wrappers on the work surface.
 Take one by one and spoon some meat mixture, approximately one spoonful into the middle of each wrapper.
 You could close them if you want but I like them opened.

 - Place the dumplings into the steaming dish and steam for 30-40 minutes.
-I always deep the bottom of the dumplings into a little sesame oil to avoid sticking.
+I always dip the bottom of the dumplings into a little sesame oil to avoid sticking or I lay strips of parchment paper.

 - For the serving sauce mix the soya sauce, the remainder of the sesame oil, ginger, hoisin sauce a pinch of the spring onion, coriander, finely chopped red chilli, the sugar, vinegar and sesame seeds if you like.